European Parliament resolution of 19 September 2019 on the importance of European remembrance for the future of Europe: Content and background

+Voting

 The resolution was sponsored by the European People's Party group, the Progressive Alliance of Socialists and Democrats group, the liberal Renew Europe group and the European Conservatives and Reformists group.
 The resolution is considered part of the emergence of an anti-communist political culture in the European Union.
 Russia reacted strongly to the resolution, with President Vladimir Putin calling it "absolutely unacceptable."
 The Guardian noted that the resolution "came after a concerted effort from the Russian foreign ministry earlier [in 2019] to rehabilitate the 1939 Nazi-Soviet non-aggression pact."
 In 2020, the foreign ministers of Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and the United States accused Putin of falsifying history.